 Thinking about these things, I ate the last bite of food and took out my address book.
 Time to call up some of my former insurance company clients and see what I could scare up.
 Allah helps those who help themselves.

 The bread and butter of my practice was busting fake injury claims.
 It paid the bills, but just barely.
 Living on the edge of each billing cycle was wearing me down.
 And the work was tiresome.
 I couldn’t count how many nights I’d spent sitting in a dark car with a camera in my lap, waiting and watching, drinking one coffee after another to stay awake.

 I was thirty years old and had little to show for my life.
 I’d purchased a mobile home for cash after completing a lucrative job two years ago.
-I rented it out and earned a profit of two hundred per month after costs.
+I rented it out and earned a profit of one hundred fifty per month after costs.
 I had a dream of buying another one every six months and becoming the mobile home king of Fresno.

 So far, though, the dream was turning out to be little more than a fantasy.
 I was running in place like a caged mouse on a wheel, exhausting myself to catch the bit of cheese that the world dangled in front of me.